RickofManc/the-coffee-collective/README.md

 * FAQ's to help the users navigation and experience of the site and service.
 * Specific pages to inform users of the business' position Accessibility, Copyright etc.
 * Clear Terms & Conditions.
+* An additional quick win towards the end of the MVP was the introduction of a registered users wish list.

 #### Out of Scope Features - for future release